 Socializing Your Doodle Puppy

-There are a few very important aspects of socializing your new pup; the main ones being that there is a bond between you and your new fur baby, making sure that they are comfortable with you as the pack leader, exposing them to new people and other dogs, to new sensory input and exposing them to a myriad of objects and sounds.
+There are a few very important aspects of socializing your new pup: creating a bond between you and your new fur baby, making sure that they are comfortable with you as the pack leader, exposing them to new people and other dogs, introducing new sensory input and exposing them to a myriad of objects and sounds.

 The first step to a well-socialized Doodle pup is to create a bond with them.
 Before you start taking them to a myriad of new places where they will experience countless new sights and smells make sure that they feel safe with you.
-If you look at it from the Doodle's perspective, they have just been taken away from the only home that they have ever known and thrown into a whole new arena with a completely different hierarchy.
-Give your doodle puppy at least a week to adjust to you first, then start introducing them to their whole new world in this socialization experiment!
+They have just been taken away from the only home that they have ever known and placed into a whole new arena with a completely different hierarchy.
+Give your Doodle puppy at least a week to adjust to you first, then start introducing them to their whole new world in this socialization experiment!

 When your doodle puppy becomes used to new sights, smells, people and other dogs in a home environment since birth, as opposed to being kenneled, they will be much more receptive to your home because they will be used to such things as carpet, a vacuum and a family.
 If your Doodle comes from an irresponsible breeder or the kennel they are not a hopeless case at all!
 They will simply need more time, patience and attention as they adjust to your home.

 The second step to proper socialization is to start introducing your Doodle to new situations.
 That can look like taking them for a walk around your neighborhood, having family friends over to your house or enrolling them in a puppy Kindergarten or other class.
 Make sure that you are nearby and that you are extra vigilant at the beginning of your Doodle’s explorations as you have become their new sense of safety.